-Back in 2010, businesses introduced the feed-in-tariff scheme to encourage us to create our own energy.
+Back in 2010, businesses introduced the feed-in tariff scheme to encourage us to create our own energy.
 With energy being used up faster than ever, it made sense to try and cut back on the amount we buy from our suppliers and start giving something back to the grid.
+The feed-in tariff closed to applications in 2019 and was replaced by the Smart Export Guarantee (SEG) scheme.
+Through the SEG scheme, households are paid to export the unused renewable electricity that they generate to the National Grid.

 Of all renewable energies, the solar panel is the one that we like the most.
 According to The Department of Energy and Climate Change, this year around 85% of us are backing the solar cause, often in addition to wind energy (a worthy runner up with 77%!)

-If we install a PV solar panel system at home, we’ll be paid for every unit of energy that we create, whether we use it to power our homes or send it back to the energy grid.
-The amount we get changes in line with the Retail Price Index but we could benefit with the protection from the frequent rise in prices from our energy suppliers.
-The average system varies from £8,000 to £14,000 so it’s worth using the Energy Saving Trust’s calculator to work out what your income and savings could be.
+If we install a PV solar panel system at home, we’ll be paid for every unit of excess energy that we send back to the energy grid.
+The amount you get depends on the energy supplier you apply to.
+It’s worth using the Energy Saving Trust’s calculator to work out what your income and savings could be.

 I’ve always shied away from solar panels because of their appearance.
 I’ve known that I could benefit but I hadn’t considered the payoffs to be worth the ugly strips or looked into them in greater depth.
 Now that they’ve developed to be a lot nicer on the eye and we have a scheme set up, I’ve started to reconsider joining the other 85% of us giving them the green light.